We provide grants that allow low-income families with children in need of supportive, remedial therapy to have access to those professional services.

 Grants are limited to services provided to residents of Alameda County, Contra Costa County, Marin County, San Francisco County, and San Mateo County.

-Note: The Foundation does not make grants for individual youth and for-profit providers.
-Additionally, we do not fund dental, orthodontia, eyeglasses or routine eye-care, annual appeals, capital requests, conferences, or events
+Note: The Foundation does not make grants to for-profit providers.
+Additionally, we do not fund dental, orthodontia, eyeglasses or routine eye-care, annual appeals, capital requests, conferences, or events.

-The Avery-Fuller-Welch Children’s Foundation issues special grants in honor of long-time board members David and Ruth Wisnom, both of whom led the foundation as Board President for many years.
+The Avery-Fuller-Welch Children’s Foundation issues special grants in memory of long-time board members Ruth and David Wisnom, both of whom led the foundation as Board President for many years.

-The David and Ruth Wisnom grant is made directly to a non-profit that is serving children/youth who exhibits extremely high needs in any of AFW’s five program areas.
+The Ruth and David Wisnom grant is made directly to a non-profit organization that is serving children/youth who exhibit high needs in any of AFW’s five program areas.